-Services that are covered for you What you must pay when you get these services In-Network Physician/Practitioner services, including doctor's office visits (Continued) PCP office : \$10 per visit.
-Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location.
-Prior authorization may be required for surgery or treatment services.
-Specialist office: \$40 per visit.
-This service does not apply to the deductible.
-In an ambulatory surgical center, hospital outpatient department, or any other location: See Outpatient surgery.
+Services that are covered for you What you must pay when you get these services In-Network Physician/Practitioner services, including doctor's office visits (continued) In an ambulatory surgical center, hospital outpatient department, or any other location: See Outpatient surgery.
 Consultation, diagnosis, and treatment by a specialist. \$40 co-pay per visit.
 Prior authorization may be required for some treatment services.
-This service does not apply to the deductible.
 Basic hearing and balance exams performed by your specialist, if your doctor orders it to see if you need medical treatment. \$40 co-pay per exam.
-This service does not apply to the deductible.
 Certain telehealth services including consultation, diagnosis, and treatment by a physician or practitioner for patients in certain rural areas or other locations approved by Medicare. \$40 co-pay per visit.
-This service does not apply to the deductible.
 Second opinion by another in-network provider prior to surgery. \$40 co-pay per visit.
-This service does not apply to the deductible.
 Non-routine dental care (covered services are limited to surgery of the jaw, or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician).
 Prior authorization is required. \$40 co-pay per visit.
+Office visits performed by other health care professionals (such as a Nurse Practitioner or Physician's Assistant).
+PCP office: \$10 co-pay per visit.
+Prior authorization may be required for some treatment services.
+Specialist office: \$40 co-pay per visit.
+Laboratory, diagnostic tests, and procedures.
+See Outpatient diagnostic tests and therapeutic services and supplies.